GustavoHennig/FileSearch/README.md

 ﻿# SimpleFileSearch

-FileSearch is a desktop file searcher without indexing.
-It is simple and easy to use, allowing you to search everything, including file contents.
+SimpleFileSearch is a desktop file search tool that does not use indexing.
+It is simple and easy to use, allowing you to search for everything, including file contents.

-* It has a very specific use case for small folders, so avoid searching your entire disk drive—you may regret it! 😅
+* It is intended for small folders; avoid searching your entire disk drive — you may regret it! 😅

 Download the binary here:
 https://github.com/GustavoHennig/FileSearch/releases/tag/1.2